apburt/treeseg/README.md

 mkdir ./treeseg/build; cd ./treeseg/build; cmake ..; make;
 ```

-Optionally, for users with RIEGL V-Line scan data, treeseg includes the executable rxp2pcd, to convert data in RXP data stream format to binary PCD format.
+Optionally, for users with RIEGL V-Line scan data, treeseg includes the executable rxp2pcd, to convert and preprocess data in RXP data stream format, to binary PCD format.
 This executable will be automatically built if the directories ./treeseg/include/reigl/ and ./treeseg/lib/riegl/ are populated with the RIEGL RiVLIB headers and libraries (as appropriate for the user's particular CPU architecture and gcc version), which can be downloaded from the Members Area of the RIEGL website (e.g., rivlib-2_5_10-x86_64-linux-gcc9.zip).

 ## Usage

-A tutorial demonstrating the usage of treeseg is currently under construction [here](/doc/tutorial_overview.md), which will explain the various steps required to extract the 10 largest trees from an example one hectare stand of intact old-growth tropical rainforest.
+A tutorial demonstrating the usage of treeseg is available [here](/doc/tutorial_overview.md).

 ## Acknowledgements